epsi-rns/epsi-rns.github.io/_posts/system/2020/2020-10-11-slides-linux-diversity.markdown

 * [presentation-linux-diversity-content.svg][document-inkscape]

+Here is the preview.

+![Inkscape Illustration: Linux Diversity][inkscape-thumbs]

 I intentionally share the source SVG image, so you can alter the content for your own personal use.
 I know there are already so many stock images for presentation,